srinivas-maddikunta/brightspot-cms/docs/developers-guide/tutorials/getting_started.rst

 - Java IDE (recommended) or text editor.
 - Git client (command line version can be used).
 - Node.js, version 6.9.1 or higher, available from `<https://nodejs.org/>`_.
 - Gulp.
-Your can install gulp through npm by running the following at a command line: ``npm install --global gulp-cli``.
+You can install gulp through npm by running the following at a command line: ``npm install --global gulp-cli``.
 - Yarn, version 0.16.1 or later.
-Your can install yarn through npm by running the following at a command line: ``npm install --global yarn``.
+You can install yarn through npm by running the following at a command line: ``npm install --global yarn``.
 - Ports 3000 and 9480 on your local machine are open for servers.